- A Clover Kid is a child who is in Kindergarten (5 years old) through 2nd grade (8 years old).

 4-H Clover Kids Club

 Bell County 4-H is happy to announce that starting this September we will be starting a 4-H Clover Kids Club.
 This group will be focused on the 5-8 years old (Kindergarten to 2nd grade) and preparing them for their adventure as a 4-H’er.
 See the programs and dates for each meeting below.
 Cost to be in the Clover Kids Club will be $20 but will cover all the materials for the year which include many take home projects!
 Parents are encouraged to attend with their children to each of the meetings but are not required to stay with them.
 Club Manager will be Dawn Brown and the Bell County 4-H Ambassadors and County Council Officers will be assisting each meeting to help with activities!
 The time of each meeting will be 2-4pm except for the Clover Kid Fair, Clover Kid Camp, and Summer Meetings which may change in times.
-The location is still being approved and we will have a definite location for you in the September newsletter and family handbook!
+The location will be at the County Extension Office unless otherwise told.

 Starting this September, Bell County 4-H is going to test your knowledge of the County 4-H Newsletter each month.